Heyzap/ios-example-app/README.md

 Heyzap iOS Example App
 ===============

-This sample app shows the basic functionalities of the Heyzap SDK for iOS.
+This sample app demonstrates the basic functionalities of the Heyzap SDK for iOS.

 ### Features:
 * You can fetch and show Interstitial, Video, Incentivized, and Banner ads from the main screen by selecting one of them and pressing the fetch and show buttons.